The Rockpile: Operations

-Battalions stationed at the Rockpile also had the responsibility of maintaining an outpost on top of the peak as well.
+Battalions stationed at the Rockpile also had the responsibility of maintaining an outpost on top of the peak.
 Generally a twenty man contingent, composed mostly of Army technicians, operated at the summit with sophisticated detection and communication equipment that monitored the DMZ.
 The summit could easily be defended against attack and was well within the capability of such a small group to repel any attempt to overtake the mountain.
 Typically the provisional Marine team, including an officer, was rotated every thirty days and became one of the most sought after positions in the DMZ as it was considered the safest place in the area due to its fortress-like pinnacle.
 In fact, many Marines regarded the Rockpile and Elliot Combat Base as the ideal location to be stationed because there was a high likelihood they would make it through their tour, which typically lasted from a week to two months at the base, unscathed.
 On top of the Rockpile was a large helicopter pad constructed from heavy timbers.
 Most of the base's supplies were delivered via helicopter due to its relatively inaccessible location; however, pilots often had to abort landing because of heavy fog, intense rain, and winds exceeding fifty miles per hour.

 Just as Nui Cay Tri Mountain, or Mutter's Ridge, would be synonymous with the 3rd Battalion, 4th Marines, the Rockpile was consequently linked with the 3rd Battalion, 3rd Marines.
 The battalion was regularly stationed there and in charge of the mountain's defense for a majority of the fight for the DMZ.